IBM/cloudant-java-sdk/README.md

 - Familiar user experience of IBM Cloud SDKs.
 - Perform requests either synchronously or asynchronously.
 - Instances of the client are unconditionally thread-safe.
-- Transparently uses gzip compression on request and response bodies to reduce network usage.
+- Transparently compresses request and response bodies.

 ## Prerequisites